Superstar Duets: Quarter finals

 The Final 4 contestants perform.
 The celebrity contestant with lowest star rating will be eliminated from the competition.
 All songs performed are songs of Regine Velasquez.

 Semi finals

 The final 3 contestants perform.
 The celebrity contestant with lowest star rating will be eliminated from the competition.
 Ai-Ai delas Alas served as a judge.

 Grand finals

 The grand finals consists of 3 rounds wherein the final 2 contestants will perform.
 On the first round, they will have a concert style duet with Lani Misalucha.
 The second round will be video mirroring challenge wherein they will copy a music video content.
 And for the third round, the final 2 will have a duet with international superstar of their choice.
 Ai-Ai delas Alas served as the 4th judge.

-Elimination chart

 Ratings

 Urban Luzon and NUTAM (Nationwide Urban Television Audience Measurement) ratings are provided by AGB Nielsen Philippines while Kantar Media Philippines provide Nationwide ratings (Urban + Rural).